Overview

 • Traffic Management Center (TMC) Construction

-Descriptions of the types of improvements are located below and proposed individual intersection improvements are located on the 'Phase 1 - Second Avenue' and 'Phase 1 - South Hills Corridors' pages.
-This page will be updated with Phase 2 and Phase 3 details when those projects are nearing preliminary design completion.
+The type and description of improvements are listed below.
+The proposed intersection improvements are located in the 'Phase 1 - Second Avenue' and 'Phase 1 - South Hills Corridors' pages.

 Signal Infrastructure Upgrades